10 of the most spectacular beaches in Malta, Gozo and Comino

 Best place for snorkeling

-Snorkelers note: Malta is underwater heaven.
+Snorkelers take note: Malta is underwater heaven.
 On the Gozo coast, Wied il-Għasri is a coastal chasm that creates a narrow river of seawater, finishing in a tiny sand and shingle beach.
-You access the beach via a staircase hacked into the rock.
-Some of Malta’s finest snorkeling can be had by launching off into the channel, although it’s best avoided in rough weather.
+Access to the beach is via a staircase hacked into the rock.
+Some of Malta’s finest snorkeling can be had by launching off into the channel, although it is best avoided in rough weather.

 6. Għajn Tuffieħa